pris25123/HAL/README.md

 ## Features

-- Trained YOLOv8 model on custom EO/IR dataset
+- Trained YOLOv8 and VisDrone model on custom EO/IR dataset
 - 35+ custom classes including vehicles, people, terrains, and structures
 - Distance and height estimation from drone to target
 - Support for both RGB and thermal video input